pospij27/baby-poll/README.md

 # 👶 Baby Pool
 A multilingual baby guessing game for friends and family.
 Guests can guess the gender, predict the delivery date, and suggest names — all anonymously.
 A live stats page shows how everyone voted.

-Languages: 🇬🇧 English · 🇨🇿 Czech · 🇺🇦 Ukrainian
+Languages: 🇬🇧 English · 🇨🇿 Česky · 🇺🇦 Yкраїнська · 🇳🇴 Norsk

 Features: